zenkodr/surrealdb-mcp-server/memory-bank/progress.md

     *   MCP protocol capabilities have been expanded to include 'prompts'
 *   Server provides a comprehensive baseline of common SurrealDB operations and is well-documented for potential contributors.
 *   Project is published, well-maintained, and ready for use.
+*   Current focus is on implementing schema inspection prompts to leverage the 'prompts' capability added in v0.1.8.
-*   Future work is primarily focused on optional improvements like testing and additional tools.
+*   Future work includes optional improvements like testing and additional tools/prompts.

 ## Known Issues